 Collateral values are assessed by professional valuers.
 The Bank uses panel of valuers selected through a robust due diligence process.
-Residential or commercial collateral used by the Bank are on vacant possession, which provides fair degree of conservativeness to the values used for calculating LTV.
+Residential or commercial collateral used by the Bank are on vacant possession, which provides fair degree of conservativeness to the values used for calculating Loan to Value (LTV).
 The Bank generally performs valuation of properties every five years.